In the beginning, there were no postcards. Only letters.

 The standard size of postal cards was established as 3½” by 5½” other than UK which retained the court size 3½” by 4¾” until 1899.

-UK permitted private cards; George Stewart in Edinburgh published the first pictorial cards.
+UK permitted private cards; George Stewart (qv) in Edinburgh published the first pictorial cards.

 US Congress passed the Private Mailing Card Act, allowing private publishers and printers to produce postcards.

 Postcards were a worldwide phenomenon.
-Switzerland led the way with 22 Millions annually in circulation – the highest proportion per person.
-Next were Belgium (12 million), the Netherlands (12 million), Germany (88 million), Austria-Hungary (31 million), Italy (27 million), UK (14 million), Turkey (2 million), Spain 4 million and finally France, which only had 0.2 cards per the head which was, nevertheless 8 million a year2.
+Switzerland led the way with 22 million annually in circulation – the highest proportion per person.
+Next were Belgium (12 million), the Netherlands (12 million), Germany (88 million), Austria-Hungary (31 million), Italy (27 million), UK (14 million), Turkey (2 million), Spain 4 million and finally France, which only had 0.2 cards per the head which was, nevertheless, 8 million a year.

 In 1899 UK Post Office Regulations appear to have changed so as to allow divided backs.
-However, this appears only to have been recognised from January 1902.
+However, this seems only to have been recognised from January 1902.
 Other countries followed suit and in 1907 the Universal Postal Union allowed divided backs in all member countries.
-The “divided back” card, with space for a message on the address side, came into use with Frederick Hartmann leading the charge.
-The back is divided into two sections, the left section being used for the message and the right for the address3.
+The “divided back” card, with space for a message on the address side, came into use with Frederick Hartmann (qv) leading the charge.
+The back is divided into two sections, the left section being used for the message and the right for the address.

 “Write here for Inland Postage only”